bashinho/OrBuilderForTelephone/README.md

 # OrBuilderForTelephone
 Demonstration how you can build an OR Builder for searching for PhoneNumbers in Search Engines.

-To Start: echo vorwahl rufnummer | awk -f telor.awk
+Aufruf: echo vorwahl rufnummer | awk -f telor.awk

+to start: echo [area code] [phone number] awk -f telor.awk #do not use brackets, its just because of the spaces

 HowTo
 https://www.youtube.com/watch?v=YaIBDYsTw9M